What is a Bevel (Beveling)?

 Bevels are applied in almost all areas of product design and manufacture for diverse functional and aesthetic benefits.
 They can be found in applications such as architectural details, furniture, automotive components, machine parts, blades, and tools.

 In engineering, bevels are used to modify the shape or configuration of a material or component to achieve specific functions or meet design requirements.
-They serve various functional purposes in engineering applications including: dissipating stress by removing sharp corners or edges and creating additional clearance for other parts, allowing for proper fit, movement, or clearance in mechanical systems.
+They serve various functional purposes in engineering applications including dissipating stress by removing sharp corners or edges and creating additional clearance for other parts, allowing for proper fit, movement, or clearance in mechanical systems.
 Bevels also serve in engineering products for aesthetic and safety purposes.
 Relieving sharp edges can make a product look better engineered and seem like it was the subject of greater care.
 Removal of sharps has obvious safety benefits, too.

 The importance of beveling in manufacturing is that it helps facilitate the fitting of components by both easing and forcing alignment as tapered surfaces engage.
 Bevels of various formats play a role in welding processes, too.
 A beveled edge provides a groove or channel or controlled shape, increasing penetration and fusion of the weld filler material into the joined parts.
 Additionally, in machine components such as shafts or fasteners, beveled edges can reduce stress concentrations to improve fatigue resistance and the overall strength of the components.

-What Are the Types of Bevel (Beveling)?
+Types of Bevel (Beveling)

 There are several types of bevels as seen in Figure 1 below: